Dessy71/ammamr3/README.md

 - Sneaker community updates on exclusive releases and collaborations.
 - Elevate your style game with Amamrɛ footwear online showroom.
 </i>

+## Usage

+### Creating an Account

+1. Visit the website and click on the "Sign Up" button.
+2. Fill in your details and create a unique username and password.
+3. Click "Sign Up" to create your account.

+### Logging In

+1. Click on the "Log In" button.
+2. Enter your username and password.
+3. Click "Log In" to access your account.

+### Getting on the Landingpage

+1. Upon logging in, you'll be redirected to a landing page.
+2. It has an inplay video of nike shoe playing on mute and loops after itself.
+3. There is a button with "see collection" inscription which will rediret you to the homepage.

+### Exploring the Homepage

+1. upon clicking on the "see collection" button, you will be redirected to the homepage.
+2. Discover featured products, trending releases, and community discussions.

+### Browsing the Product Catalogue

+1. Navigate to the "Product Catalogue" section.
+2. Use search and filter options to narrow down your preferences.
+3. Click on a product to view detailed information.

+### Purchasing

+1. From the product page, click on the "Buy Now" button.
+2. You'll be redirected to the linked online store for the purchase.
+3. Complete the transaction on the external site.

+## Contributing

+We welcome contributions to enhance the AMMAMRƐ ONLINE FOOTWEAR SHOWROOM.
+If you'd like to contribute, please follow our [contributing guidelines](CONTRIBUTING.md).

+## License

+This project is not currently licensed.

 # built with